American Heart Association HeartSaver CPR/AED Course

 Step 1: Online (classroom)Purchase here:https://shopcpr.heart.org/heartsaver-cpr-aed-online The online course covers CPR, AED, and choking for adults, children, and infants.
 (Choose all 3 training modules) *Optional modules are available (heart attack, stroke, water safety, and opioid overdose).

 **You will need to have an email address or access to an email account when registering.** After successfully completing the course you will receive a certification card good for two (2) years from the AHA.
 The AHA (firstname.lastname@example.org) will send you an email with a link, inviting you to claim your eCard online.

 Can't make it to one of our classes but still want to learn how to do compressions until help arrives?

-Hands Only CPR is CPR without giving mouth-to-mouth breathing.
+Hands Only CPR is CPR without giving mouth-to-mouth breathing (compressions only).
 It's recommended for people to use on a teen or adult who collapse suddenly in an "out of hospital" setting (like home, work, a park, or sporting venue).

-- Push hard and fast in the center of the chest.
+There's 2 easy steps: 1.
+Call 9-1-1 (or send someone to call).
+2. Push hard and fast in the center of the chest.

 *When you call 9-1-1, stay on the phone until the 9-1-1 dispatcher (operator) tells you to hang up.

 *The dispatcher will ask you about the emergency:

 The location of the emergency (be specific!especially if you’re calling from a mobile phone without a fixed location or address)